alwz1/storm-events/README.md

 1. Which storm events occured most frequently?

+2. Which storm events caused the most total fatalities?

-2. Which storm events caused the most direct fatalities and what are the yearly fatalities?
+3. Which storm events caused the most direct fatalities and what are the yearly fatalities?

-3. Which storm events caused the most property damage and what are the yearly property damage?
+4. Which storm events caused the most property damage and what are the yearly property damage?